uniquetech/terraform-htmlcv/README.md

 Add your-cv.html to root folder

-Add CV.html as you base cv amd edit s3 object resource in s3-iam.tf  to upload as below. #To do convert cv as input variable
+Add yout-cv.html as you base cv and edit s3 object resource in s3-iam.tf as below. #To do convert cv as input variable

 ################################################